 No 20 – A very capable watercolour by Ballina artist, poet and polymath Jean Folan showing a lakeside jetty.
 She took up watercolour painting in her late 60s as an aside from the pain of a damaged foot.
 We swapped paintings some years ago.
 I gave her one of Julie Potter’s, the daughter of Paraic Potter, the Sligo painter and musician, more for her early talents than anything else.

 No 21 – A very exciting watercolour, pen and ink image entitled “East St Louis -Too-Del- Oo depicting a large jazz band marching down a long boulevard in St Louis at Mardi Gras.
 I bought this at the Boyle Arts Festival in 2007.
-Liam Ryan was born in Dublin in 1982 and won the Dublin Society Taylor prize in 2006 whilst completing a BA in Fine Arts degree at the National College of Art and Design.
+Liam Ryan, the artist, was born in Dublin in 1982 and won the Dublin Society Taylor prize in 2006 whilst completing a BA in Fine Arts at the National College of Art and Design.
 He won Lismore Castle Arts Scholarship in 2008 and attained an MA in Fine Art at Byam School of Art in London.
 He now lives there and has had exhibitions in London, Dublin, Shanghai, Beijing, Belfast, Derry and Limerick in the past few years.
 A man of recognised talent.

 These next three pieces are by Dublin artist Pete Hogan, who sells his stuff off the railings every Sunday in Merrion Square in Dublin.
 He draws images of everyday life and characters in Dublin.
 A keen sailor who built his 30ft ketch in Vancouver as a young man in the early 1980s and eventually sailed it down the west American coast, through the Panama Canal and over to Ireland.
 Having found a wife he sailed the Molly B (after Molly Bloom, the saucy lady of Joyce’s Ulysses) around the world and on a later date sunk her in a storm in the Gulf of Leon in the Mediterranean.
 Lucky to be rescued by a passing merchant vessel, he returned to Dublin wrote of his travels and gave me a copy “The Log of the Molly B”.
-A great man and a wonderful exciting book.
+A great man and a wonderfully exciting book.
 Go and see him any Sunday, his paintings and sketches are very affordable and certainly make me ponder on my past.

-No 24 – A watercolour of a typical well furnitured pub in Dublin where the joiner and architect had a field day.
+No 24 – A watercolour of a typical well-furnitured pub in Dublin where the joiner and architect had a field day.

 No 28 – This is a photographic portrait of Ma Femme’s three good looking sons aged 17, 14 and 7 taken about 20 years ago when they were at school in Port Elizabeth and about to suffer the divorce of their parents.
 Good for parents but not for kids.
 The oldest now lives in Toronto, the middle one in Dublin and the youngster is struggling in Pretoria in wild west South Africa.
 The situation there is dire with the ANC government unable and unwilling to stop the slaughter of white folk and the destruction of the agricultural community.
 White South Africans get out if they can, Ireland is full of them but most cannot.
 Those that do want to get back there, the country is such a lovely place only spoiled by idiocy and racism.
-The black majority might have a point the way they were treated in colonial times but in this 21st century memories have to some extent to be forgotten.
+The black majority might have a point the way they were treated in colonial times but in this 21st century, memories have to some extent to be forgotten.